frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 "And after six days, Jesus took Peter and James, and his brother John, and led them up a high mountain by themselves.
 And he was transfigured before them, and his face shone as the sun, and his garments became white as snow.
 And behold, there appeared to them Moses and Elias talking together with him.
 And Peter addressed Jesus saying, 'Lord, it is good for us to be here'" (Matt.
 17:1-4).

 Today is the Feast of the Transfiguration of Our Lord.
-It\'s a feast day that has been celebrated for a long time in both the Eastern and Western Churches.
+It's a feast day that has been celebrated for a long time in both the Eastern and Western Churches.
 During the 15th century it was extended to the universal Church by Pope Calixtus III.

 There are two times in the liturgical year when we remember the Transfiguration in a special way: on the Second Sunday of Lent, to affirm the divinity of Christ before we commemorate His Passion; and the second, today, as we recall the exaltation of Christ in anticipation of His eternal glory.